- TY Short Films

 Worldwise Global Schools(WWGS) and Eco-Unesco 2017

 A group of 6 TY students have created an environmental themed pathway on the school grounds!!!

 For this project, they created a pathway that would be a permanent fixture in the school.
 It will be called ‘Living Classroom’ and it will be a place where students and staff could relax and get some fresh air for their own mental wellbeing.
-The path is around 300m long and will consist of metal plaques with various global goals on them.
+At the same time people can read infoemation about the Global Goals for human development The path is around 300m long and will consist of metal plaques with various global goals on them.
 Accompanying the plaques will be art designs and sculptures made out of recyclable materials.

 The project is called L.E.A.F, or ‘Leading Environmental Awareness Further’ and they are definitely leading environmental awareness further.

 in the Young Environmentalist Awards 2017

 This project has reached the final of the Young Environmentalist Awards 2017 and it needs your votes to have a chance of winning in the competition.
 The students have worked very hard through the year on what has become a very significant project that not only improves the grounds in the school but has educational import as well.
 We are asking you to vote for them….